ssbuild/deep_training/README.md

   - [poetry_training](https://github.com/ssbuild/poetry_training)

-## state
+## dev plan
- - Reinforcement learning...
+ - Reinforcement learning
+   - ppo ok
+   - ilql on the way
+   - rrhf on the way
+ - 支持 transformer Traner on the way
+ - 解耦 ligntning on the way

 ## update
 - <strong>2023-05-10</strong>